Parish Council Information

 At this current time of social distancing meetings are being held via videoconference using Zoom.

 Keith’s professional career has centred on asset management and residential management, especially Student accommodation.
 His interests are focused on the built environment with experience of working within the planning, development and specialist property management world.
 Having lived in Lt.
 Brington for over 25 years he wishes to see the community thrive within the growing pressures that development brings.

 James grew up in Northamptonshire and returned in 2011 to live in the Bringtons with his wife Melissa and two girls, Elsa and Hester.
 James is a solicitor and director of a renewable energy generation business and is interested in supporting village life, community projects and the local environment.
 James has the role of financial checker for the parish council and supports the Clerk/Responsible Financial Officer on financial matters.

-She is happiest outside, on a long walk, on top of a mountain (preferably a Munro) in fact anywhere there are wide open spaces and loves being able to walk from her front door into open countryside.
-She is a very keen gardner and currently treasurer of the Brington & Nobottle Gardening Club.
+Karen has lived in Little Brington with her partner Alan, for about 15 years and really values village life.
+Having lived her adult life in a village environment she appreciates the Bringtons’ community spirit and hopes to help insure its aesthetic future through involvement with the work of the Village Design Statement Group.
+She is happiest outside, on a long walk, on top of a mountain (preferably a Munro) in fact anywhere there are wide-open spaces and loves being able to walk from her front door into open countryside.
+She is a very keen gardener and currently treasurer of the Brington & Nobottle Gardening Club.